psmamka/Projectogram/README.md

 ![Recongram 20x20 12 angles](/figures/fig04_sinpix_recongram_20x20.png)
 Figure 4.
 Single pixel reconstruction at (2,2) location, representing a single row in the full reconstructogram

+Alternating Bow-tie/block patterns around the main diagonal of the reconstructogram represent a non-Toeplitz matrix, confirming the non-shift-invariant nature of the inverse operation expected from the finite matrix size and the resulting boundary effects.

 ## Application Example